Trevor-MyTechieLife/Azure-Honeynet-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

+## Stage 1
-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+Before the changes, all resources were initially deployed and made accessible to the internet, including Virtual Machines with open Network Security Groups.
+Additionally, all other resources had public endpoints visible to the internet, making private endpoints unnecessary.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+After the changes, the Network Security Groups were strengthened by blocking all traffic except from the admin workstation.
+Moreover, all other resources were safeguarded by their built-in firewalls and private endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>